mohammad1388f/SafeSpark/README.md

 <h3>Arduino IDE</h3>
 <p>
   The Arduino IDE allows you to modify code and settings.
 It requires the installation of the necessary libraries and the ESP32 Board Package.
-The installation link is provided in the <em>Prerequisites & Installation</em> section.
+The installation link is provided in the <em>Prerequisites &amp; Installation</em> section.
 </p>
 <p>Installation Steps:</p>
 <ol>